rimelek/phar-examples/README.md

-# Usage examples of PHP Phar Archives

-## Run it in Docker container
+# Run it in Docker container

 ```
 docker run -it --rm -p 8080:80 rimelek/phar-examples